Azure/Enterprise-Scale/docs/Deploy/Deploy-platform-infra.md

 ### Identity Subscription

-In the Enterprise scale reference implementation, the **Identity** Subscription is only required when deploying a VWAN-based Enterprise scale implementation (as domain controllers cannot be deployed in a managed Virtual Hub).
-For non-VWAN Enterprise scale reference implementations (traditional hub & spoke network architecture), the **Identity** subscription is not required as Domain Controllers should be deployed in the central Hub VNet.
+In the Enterprise-Scale reference implementation, the **Identity** Subscription is only required when deploying a VWAN-based Enterprise-Scale implementation (as domain controllers cannot be deployed in a managed Virtual Hub).
+For non-VWAN Enterprise-Scale reference implementations (traditional hub & spoke network architecture), the **Identity** subscription is not required as Domain Controllers should be deployed in the central Hub VNet.

-The following instructions provide guidance for deploying the required resources for the **Identity** subscription for both, VWAN-based and non-VWAN based Enterprise scale implementations:
+The following instructions provide guidance for deploying the required resources for the **Identity** subscription for both, VWAN-based and non-VWAN based Enterprise-Scale implementations:

-__VWAN-based Enterprise scale implementation__
+__VWAN-based Enterprise-Scale implementation__

 // TODO Required custom Azure Policy definition: